 For example, you can tell them that what you’re offering is limited.

 As you can see, it’s really not that difficult to create such a funnel.
-The good thing is that you just need to write the emails once 🙂
+The good thing is that you just need to write the emails once.(8)

-Why Is A Soap Opera Email Sequence important?
+Why Is This Type Of Email Sequence important?

 OK.
 Now you know that it’s a good thing to include this type of sequence in your marketing campaigns.
 But Why?